-You will be reminding students that they may only discuss the exam content if the specific questions on the exam they took are released on the College Board website two days after the exam.
+You'll remind students that they may only discuss the exam content if the specific free-response questions on the exam they took are released on the College Board website two days after the exam.
 If the questions are not released, they may not be discussed with anyone.

 Make a final check of the testing room to be sure nothing has been left behind.
 All of the exam materials and supplies must be collected and returned to me [specify the return location] immediately after the exam.
-Account for all exam booklets, answer sheets, Student Packs, master and exam CDs, and student-response recordings.
+Account for all exam booklets, answer sheets, AP ID label sheets, master and exam CDs, and student-response recordings.
 Return a completed roster as well as the Seating Chart and, if warranted, the Incident Report.